1technophile/OpenMQTTGateway/docs/use/actuators.md

 The middle button on physical Somfy RTS Remote controls is called "My".
 :::

+The frequency key is optional, if not set the gateway will use the default frequency defined by MQTTtoRF command at runtime or `RF_FREQUENCY` at buildtime.

 Send PROG command with remote 0:

-`mosquitto_pub -t home/OpenMQTTGateway_Somfy/commands/MQTTtoSomfy -m '{"remote":0,"command":"Prog"}'`
+`mosquitto_pub -t home/OpenMQTTGateway_Somfy/commands/MQTTtoSomfy -m '{"remote":0,"command":"Prog","frequency":433.92}'`

 Send Up command with remote 1:

-`mosquitto_pub -t home/OpenMQTTGateway_Somfy/commands/MQTTtoSomfy -m '{"remote":1,"command":"Up"}'`
+`mosquitto_pub -t home/OpenMQTTGateway_Somfy/commands/MQTTtoSomfy -m '{"remote":1,"command":"Up","frequency":433.92}'`